 Discover your archetype among 6 research-backed parenting styles and get personalized tips.

-- Criminalization: It establishes federal criminal penalties for individuals who create or distribute AI-generated intimate images of minors.
-This provides law enforcement with crucial tools to prosecute offenders.
+- Criminalization: It sets federal penalties for anyone creating or sharing AI-generated intimate images of minors.
+This gives the police the leverage they need to actually prosecute these cases.

 The Pervasive Threat of Deepfakes to Children's Digital Well-being